untitaker/watdo/README.md

     not default to `/tmp`, because its permissions allow other system users to delete the file and recreate it with different content.
 Instead, it defaults to `~/.watdo/tmp/`.

-# Things that are broken right now

-*   It should have a real config file instead of all these envvars.

-*   It should expose more metadata to the user.

-*   It should be more easily scriptable, by exposing CLI options.

-*   Indention of subsequent lines follows the markdown specification (four spaces or one tab), but looks really ugly if list indices are > 9.